 - It’s important to know that different gluten-free flour blends use different ingredients and ratios, so results may vary if you substitute.
 This recipe was tested with Bob’s Red Mill Gluten Free 1 to 1 Baking Flour (Amazon link) in the blue package, Bob's Red Mill Gluten-Free All-Purpose Baking Flour (Amazon Link) in the red package, AND Oat Flour (Amazon Link) and each of them produced excellent results.
 Please know that your results may not be the same as mine if you substitute with another gluten-free flour blend that was not tested with this recipe.
 The weight listed in the recipe above is for the Bob's Red Mill blend in the blue bag.

-- Weights for Alternate Flours: Bob’s Red Mill Gluten-Free All-Purpose Baking Flour in the red package (105g) and Oat Flour (63g) (use the same cup measurement for all of the flours (3/4 cup).
+- Weights for Alternate Flours: Bob's Red Mill Gluten-Free All-Purpose Baking Flour in the red package (105g) and Oat Flour (63g) (OR use the same cup measurement (¾ cup).
 If you make your oat flour, make sure that you sift it first before measuring / weighing.
-Don’t skip this step or your measurement will be off and your brownies will be crumbly.
+Don't skip this step or your measurement will be off and your brownies will be crumbly.

 - This recipe will NOT work with coconut flour or any other single gluten-free flour not mentioned, it must be one of the recommended flours to get the best results.

 - For an oil-free version, replace the vegan butter with ½ cup (123g) plain, unsweetened applesauce.
 Note that you will not get the same texture or the crackly top if they are made oil-free.

 - No matter which flour you use, make sure to measure your flour correctly.